[gallery columns="1" size="full" ids="135003,135008,134994,135007,62177,135010,135011,135014,135015,135016"]

 9. The Rook and Gaskill

-The Rook and Gaskill is rather better placed for those on the way to or from town looking for a quick (or not so quick) one before either moving on to the city proper or home to bed.
+The Rook and Gaskill is in many ways even better placed for those on the way to or from town looking for a quick (or not so quick) one before either moving on to the city proper or home to bed.
 The size is deceiving, and many can be crammed into the cosy seating areas before things really start to feel cramped.
 The large selection of ales, as well as a decent showing of cider, make this a solid choice.

 8. The Cross Keys